13.6.19

 Pan Pastel with alcohol & brush to block in basic underpainting

-and can not be removed nor will it mix into subsequent layers of pastel.
+and can not be removed, so that it will not mix into subsequent layers of pastel.

-The reason for wetting the Pan Pastel with alcohol is to seal the color while none of it will lift into the subsequent pastel layers.
-This results in color speckling throughout the layers creating atmosphere and vibrancy.
+The reason for wetting the Pan Pastel with alcohol is to seal the color, ensuring that none of it will lift into the subsequent pastel layers.
+This results in color speckling throughout the layers, creating atmosphere and vibrancy.

 Building layers of pastel over underpainting.

-The underpainting dries quickly and now it is pastel stick time with quick jotting lines over and over with various colors building up texture and form.
+The underpainting dries quickly, and now it's time to use pastel sticks, making quick jotting lines with various colors to build up texture and form.

 Chunky soft pastels are marked over the underpainting creating texture.

 Some brands of pastels allow for a chunky build-up of layers.
-The best brands I have used to get the textures are Sennielier, Dianne Townsand, Terry Ludwig, Unison, Schmincke, and Mount Vision.
-Each brand has its own unique mark-making on the surface so no two are alike and why pastelists usually never have enough pastels!
+The best brands I have used to get the textures are Sennelier, Dianne Townsend, Terry Ludwig, Unison, Schmincke, and Mount Vision.
+Each brand has its own unique mark-making on the surface, so no two are alike; that's why pastelists usually never have enough pastels.

 More layers of pastel creating shape and textures.

-I like to take time to study how the hair moves along the body indicating the form underneath.
-The mouth in this portrait is a strong focus feature and must get that right!
+I like to take time to study how the hair moves along the body, indicating the form underneath.
+The mouth in this portrait is a strong focal feature and must be captured correctly.
 I hope to capture the humor.

-Starting out I will work around one area like the face of the goat and then jump around the composition building it up little by little.
+Starting out, I will work on one area, such as the face of the goat, and then move around the composition, building it up little by little.

 Creating earth textures and framing goat with branches.

 The bright yellow-orange background really pops the blues and purples of the goat.
-Next is to bring a sense of place for our farm critters and an atmosphere that involves shade, breezy leaves, and a sunny day!
+Next, we aim to create a sense of place for our farm critters and an atmosphere that evokes shade, breezy leaves, and a sunny day!

 Nearing the end of completion and need to develop the earth the critters are standing.

-Nearing the end of completion and the need to develop the earth the critters are standing.
+Nearing the end of completion, the critters are standing on the earth.

-Using various red and blue purples over the orange-yellow gives a shaded ambiance.
+Using various shades of red and blue purples over the orange-yellow creates a shaded ambiance.

 Thinking of dirt as texture, I get an idea to literally crush soft pastel into the sandpaper.
 Various shades of purple colors over the yellow underpainting bring the earth under the feet of my farm critters.